Death Locket: War of the Realms: Journey into Mystery

-Rebecca and her new crew, called the Babysitter's Club, trekked across northern America in an effort to elude the recently resurrected war god, Ares, who had been contracted by Sindr, to dispose of Odin and Freya's offspring due to the threat Laussa posed to her throne.
-Save for Thori, the heroic cadre did not realize Laussa that is a receptacle for Surtur's power.
+The last Norn Witch leads Balder the Brave to protect Balder's baby sister Laussa from the forces of Sindr.
+Death Locket and her crew, called the Babysitter's Club, travel across northern America in an effort to elude Ares, who had been contracted by Sindr to dispose of Laussa.
+Save for Thori, the group is unaware that Laussa is actually a receptacle for Surtur's power.